ManojTGN/collision2djs/docs/readme-shared-functions.md

 ```
 isCollideWith Function
 `
-Note: Only Works If The Shapes Are Pushed Using The addShape Function.
+Note: Only Works After Adding The Function To Collision2D Using addShape().
 `

 | Param | Type | Description |